Tips to manage and execute them with success

 Tips No. 1

 When building a control system need to consider several components from different suppliers.
-Furthermore, the project manager must ensure that all these components can communicate with each other without any setback.
-Industrial engineering knowledge is crucial to deliver a top-performing integrated system.
+Furthermore, the project manager must ensure that all these components can communicate with each other without any setbacks.
+Industrial engineering knowledge is crucial to delivering a top-performing integrated system.

-The operator interface (OI) is one main component for automation system.
-For instance, it is essential for the operator understand interface between all automated equipment in a plant to achieve the operation successfully.
-In addition, a system integrator can help the operator to get an accurate understanding of the whole operation system.
-Hence, it is important to update the interfere need according to the latest technology, it is crucial to get the operator embrace the changes by incorporating the latest technology.
+The operator interface (OI) is one main component of the automation system.
+For instance, it is essential for the operator to understand the interface between all automated equipment in a plant to achieve the operation successfully.
+In addition, a system integrator can help the operator to get an accurate understanding of the whole operating system.
+Hence, it is important to update the interference need according to the latest technology, it is crucial to get the operator to embrace the changes by incorporating the latest technology.

 Tips No. 2

-New technology represent a challenge for any automation project.
-However, updating the equipment with the constant changing of the software is a challenge, electronic technology or others automation equipment can make the different in implementing a functional and high-performance control system integration or a poor performance system.
+New technology represents a challenge for any automation project.
+However, updating the equipment with the constant changing of the software is a challenge, electronic technology or others automation equipment can make the difference in implementing a functional and high-performance control system integration or a poor performance system.
 Likewise, it is important to train the staff with the latest automation technology to keep the system running smoothly.

 Tips No. 3